VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/ConvertAnimationFromUnityAsset.en.md

 ![ConvertAnimationFromUnityAsset](img/ConvertAnimationFromUnityAsset_03.jpg)

-Select `Export Motion` from the VketCloudSDK tab at the top of the Unity screen.
+Select `Export Motion` from the Vket Cloud SDK tab at the top of the Unity screen.

 ![ConvertAnimationFromUnityAsset](img/ConvertAnimationFromUnityAsset_04.jpg)